dreamind/ix/project/phase3/phase3-3.md

 An interactive web application
 ===============================

-*This project specification may be updated to make corrections or clarifications; we will make an announcement about significant changes.*
+**This project specification may be updated to make corrections or clarifications; we will make an announcement about significant changes (Last updated: 14 May 2015, 11.30pm).**

 **To be completed by small groups (three students)<br />
 Late penalty: You will lose two marks for every day (or part thereof) that your submission is late.**